johncthomas/jtmethtools/README.md

 metadata <- fromJSON("dataset/metadata.json")
 chrm_ids <- metadata['locus']['chrm_map']
 ```

+Most text data is encoded into integers.
+These mappings are recorded in the metadata.

 # Images for CNN
 2D pileups, as binary arrays with values between 0 & 1 representing different sequence features such as methylation state,